welcomehyunseo/Predicting-coordinates/README.md

-# feed-forward

-Predicting the coordinates above or below the function.
+# Predicting the coordinates above or below the function.

 Go [here](https://welcomehyunseo.github.io/Predicting-coordinates/) & You can practices!

+I used the single perceptron algorithm.